kavia-common/nutrition-connect-platform-173001-173010/nutrition_frontend/README.md

 - Navigation (`.navbar`)
 - Typography (`.title`, `.subtitle`, `.description`)

+## Seeding sample data (Supabase)

+For quick UI validation, you can seed sample data into your Supabase project.

+- Ensure environment variables are set in `.env`:
+  - REACT_APP_SUPABASE_URL
+  - REACT_APP_SUPABASE_KEY

+Then run from the `nutrition_frontend` directory:

+- node scripts/seedSupabase.js

+Alternatively, in development mode, a "Seed Sample Data" button is available in Settings pages (Profile, Billing, Notifications) that performs a minimal seed using the browser client.

+See SUPABASE_SETUP.md for detailed instructions and table expectations.

 ## Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation.

 ### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)
+This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

 ### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)
+This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

 ### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)
+This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

 ### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

 ### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

 ### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify